pegwymonie/okra/public/Aptitudes.md

 * being able to identify ingredients in food through taste
 * feeling the slight depression for a button in an otherwise smooth wall
 * sensing that you are being watched
-* being able to tell that someone is lying
+* being able to tell that someone is lying by their body language
+* reading lips

 Perception, Sense Motive